Dmpecci/staticconfiguration/README.md

 ``__version__`` is a free string, format is whatever the developer wants, it justs checks if the strings are equal, doesn't have an increasing or decreasing version detection, if the class version differs from the .json file version, it automatically migrates.
 It is recommended that you update it when you actually change the schema, then, the final user's app, when detecting a different version, will automatically update their configurations, making distribution of new updates easier, without complex logic, or ad-hoc rules.

-You are free to update version every update you do, but if you don't actually change the schema, it's like doing nothing, just an unnecessary migration for the final user.
+You are free to update version every change you do, but if you don't actually change the schema, it's like doing nothing, just an unnecessary migration for the final user.

 On the next read or write, the library will automatically: